 How Are 401k Retirement Accounts Divided In Divorce?
 San Diego Divorce Mediation Video Series

 One of the most challenging types of assets to divide in divorce are retirement accounts, in particular 401ks, which have several problematic features.
-They are almost always acquired over time, which means they may be partly marital property, and partly separate property.
+They are almost always acquired over time, which means they may be partly marital property and part separate property.
 They have a different value in the present than they will when the funds are taken out in the future.
 How is the appreciation handled and how do you transfer them pursuant to a divorce?

 Laurie Itkin is a financial advisor, wealth manager, and certified divorce financial analyst (CDFA).
 She is also the author of the Amazon best-seller, Every Woman Should Know Her Options: Invest Your Way to Financial Empowerment.
 Investopedia named Ms. Itkin one of the top 100 most influential financial advisors in the country.
 Through her financial consulting company, The Options Lady, she provides divorce-related financial planning and analysis to individuals and couples throughout all stages of the divorce process.
 Reach Ms. Itkin at https://www.theoptionslady.com/.